Training and Facilitation

 Can the Academy develop content for self-paced online training?

 Yes.
-Academy staff developed the curriculum and instructional materials for the self-paced online course, Partnership and Collaboration Essentials.
-This new course builds awareness and understanding of Collaborative Leadership, Community Collaboration, Leveraging Partnerships, Partnership Vision, and Partner Cultural Awareness.
+Academy staff served as Subject Matter Experts for the research and development the curriculum and instructional materials for a new self-paced online course, Partnership and Collaboration Essentials.
+This proposed course builds awareness and understanding of Collaborative Leadership, Community Collaboration, Leveraging Partnerships, Partnership Vision, and Partner Cultural Awareness.

-Course participants: The course pilot will launch in 2017 with NPS employees.
-This course will be available to public agencies and nonprofit partners via the public portal at DOI Learn in 2018.
+Course participants: The course pilot will be limited to NPS employees.
+Once vetted by the pilot, this course will be available to public agencies and nonprofit partners via the public portal at DOI Learn.

 Requested by: An Academy alumna; a Managing by Network co-host; NPS, NCR Office of Community Assistance and Partnerships; NPS, NCR Training Center; NPS Distance Learning Group; DOI University; and DOI Office of Collaborative Action and Dispute Resolution (CADR).